temporalio/documentation/docs/typescript/how-to-spawn-an-activity-execution-in-typescript.md

 }
 ```

-This imports the indivuidal Activities and declares the type alias for each Activity.
+This imports the individual Activities and declares the type alias for each Activity.